 4. Give as much information as you can

 5. Meet the Fire & Rescue Service at the entrance

 Staying Safe Dos & Don’ts

 - Extinguish cigarettes properly.
 Never throw cigarette ends onto the ground or out of car windows – take your litter home.

-- Avoid open fires in the countryside.
-Always have them in safe designated areas.
+- Never have open fires or BBQs in the countryside.
+Only have them in safe designated areas.

-- Report fires immediately to the Fire & Rescue Service.
+- Report fires immediately to the Fire & Rescue Service by dialling 999.

 - Don’t attempt to tackle fires that can’t be put out with a bucket of water – leave the area as quickly as possible.

 - Watch the South East England Wildfire Group’s YouTube video explaining what to do.